RuleBrittonica/3712_Rust_Research_Project/rem/rem-vscode/README.md

 https://marketplace.visualstudio.com/items?itemName=MatthewBritton.remvscode&ssr=false#overview

-## IMPORTANT NOTE

-For now, this extension is a placeholder for the eventual extension that will be developed.
-The extension has limited actual refactoring capabilities, and is mostly a proof of concept.
-It requires a substantial number of programs to be installed on your system for it to function.
-It will attempt to install them, however, may fail if not on Linux.
-Hence, it is recommended to run the extension on a Linux system.

 ## Installation

 REM-VSCode requires a number of components to be installed on your system for it to function correctly.
-The extension will attempt to install the required components automatically, however, this may fail if you do not have the required permissions, or if you do not have certain pre-requisites installed.
-Please see the below Operating System Specific Installation Instructions for more details.

-As a general overview, the following components are required for the extension to function, and these will be installed automatically if you do not have them installed already:
+As a general overview, the following components are required for the extension to function, and the extension will prompt you to install them if they are not already installed on your system:

+- rem-server (from Cargo / crates.io)
 - openssl-dev
 - git
 - make
-- cargo (and by extension, the nightly-2025-02-08 toolchain)
+- cargo (and by extension, the most recent nightly toolchain)
 - rust-src rust-std rustc-dev llvm-tools-preview rust-analyzer-preview rustfmt
 - pkg-config
 - opam